-It’s a staple in nearly every program from the Power Primer for athletic performance to many fat loss plans.
+It’s a staple in nearly every program from the Minimalist Muscle Blitz to many fat loss plans.
 It’s a competitive lift in powerlifting and lets you lift gargantuan weights.

 So why on earth would I not roll out the red carpet on a back squat progression?

 Because the front squat is superior for building an athletic, injury resilient, and jacked body.

 And no, I’m not some anti-powerlifting recluse.
 The front squat is just that epic.
 When the goal is to improve performance, build legs the size of tree trunks, and improve your cubicle dwelling posture … the front squat is at the pinnacle of exercise selection.

 For a majority of athletes and lifters the front squat is my preferred squat pattern variation due to its total body requisite.
 From packing the shoulders to owning a more upright spinal position, the front squat maximizes sports performance transfer and reinforces optimal movement patterns.

 The upright position reduces stress on your back and the movement more closely mimics the movements needed in to be an exceptional athlete.

 Now comes the Real Battle: Progressing to a Front Squat

 The biggest reason people avoid big challenges is because they’re hard.
 It’s a cliche, but everything worth having takes sacrifice and hard work.
 Refining front squat technique is no different.

 The Biggest Problems Most Lifters Face in the Front Squat Progression